On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Abstract

 \section{Abstract}

 Adversarial training is a popular method to robustify models against adversarial attacks.
 However, it exhibits much more severe overfitting than training on clean inputs.
 In this work, we investigate this phenomenon from the perspective of training instances, i.e., training input-target pairs.
-Based on a quantitative metric measuring instances' difficulty, we analyze the model's behavior on training instances of different difficulty levels.
-This lets us show that the decay in generalization performance of adversarial training is a result of the model's attempt to fit hard adversarial instances.
-We theoretically verify our observations for both linear and general nonlinear models, proving that models trained on hard instances have worse generalization performance than ones trained on easy instances.
-Furthermore, we prove that the difference in the generalization gap between models trained by instances of different difficulty levels increases with the size of the adversarial budget.
-Finally, we conduct case studies on methods mitigating adversarial overfitting in several scenarios.
-Our analysis shows that methods successfully mitigating adversarial overfitting all avoid fitting hard adversarial instances, while ones fitting hard adversarial instances do not achieve true robustness.
+Based on a quantitative metric measuring the relative difficulty of an instance in the training set, we analyze the model's behavior on training instances of different difficulty levels.
+This lets us demonstrate that the decay in generalization performance of adversarial training is a result of fitting hard adversarial instances.
+We theoretically verify our observations for both linear and general nonlinear models, proving that models trained on hard instances have worse generalization performance than ones trained on easy instances, and that this generalization gap increases with the size of the adversarial budget.
+Finally, we investigate solutions to mitigate adversarial overfitting in several scenarios, including fast adversarial training and fine-tuning a pretrained model with additional data.
+Our results demonstrate that using training data adaptively improves the model's robustness.